 Conditional driver’s licences

 You may be able to get a conditional licence that restricts driving to certain times of the day, locations and distance from your home.
-For example, you may be able to get a conditional licence restricted to daytime driving if your doctor says you are ok to drive during the day, but should not drive at night due to your vision.
+For example, you may be able to get a conditional licence restricted to daytime driving if your doctor or nurse practitioner says you are ok to drive during the day, but should not drive at night due to your vision.

 Other conditions may apply such as the need for annual road or vision tests to renew your licence.